Son de la Loma in D

 Voice Leading

-The bass line moves through D to F# (ascending major third), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to E (ascending unison), E to A (ascending perfect fourth), A to G (descending whole step), G to E (descending minor third).
-The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from E to D by whole step.
+The bass line moves through D to D (ascending unison), D to G (ascending perfect fourth), G to A (ascending whole step), A to A (ascending unison), A to F# (descending minor third), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to E (ascending unison), E to B (descending perfect fourth), B to A (descending whole step), A to C (ascending minor third), C to B (descending half step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The mix of stepwise and leap motion balances smoothness with harmonic drive.
+When the progression loops, the bass returns from B to D by minor third.

 Scales for Improvisation